Nourk1/CSC_3380-Group_1/README.md

 - **Weather:** search a city and view a daily 7-day forecast (Open-Meteo, no API key).
 - **Packing List:** add/remove items, check them off, or auto-generate a starter list.

-## Usage tips
+## Usage Tips
 - Create a trip on **Home**, then navigate to Calendar/Weather/Packing.
 - Your current trip persists in the browser.
 Switch trips anytime from the top bar.
 - Weather: search a city; the app geocodes and fetches a 7-day outlook.
 - Packing: click **Generate suggestions** (optional), then edit/checkbox as you like.

-## Acknowledgements & learning resources
+## Acknowledgements & Learning Resources
-- W3Schools: basic website layouts and HTML/CSS how-tos
+- W3Schools: basic website layouts and HTML/CSS how-tos.
-- GeeksforGeeks: beginner friendly JS app patterns and weather app tutorial ideas
+- GeeksforGeeks: beginner friendly JS app patterns and weather app tutorial ideas.
-- Open-Meteo API (no key) for forecast data
+- Open-Meteo API (no key) for forecast data.